 Documentation for students who are diagnosed with the following may meet the criteria for Code 44, depending upon the severity of the impact in the educational setting:

-- tourette syndrome
+- tourette syndrome;

-- cerebral palsy
+- cerebral palsy;

-- fetal alcohol spectrum disorder
+- fetal alcohol spectrum disorder;

-- autism spectrum disorder
+- autism spectrum disorder;

-- brain injury
+- brain injury;

-- cancer.
+- cancer; or

+- social (pragmatic) communication disorder.

 What documentation is required to confirm a severe autism spectrum disorder?